Recognizing Internal Injuries in Young Athletes

 If there are signs of internal bleeding, an intravenous line is inserted and fluids are given to stabilize the blood pressure.

-Blood tests may be done to measure blood volume and to type for possible blood transfusions.
+Blood tests may be done to measure blood volume and to prepare for possible blood transfusions.

 If blood pressure cannot be stabilized, your child will be taken to the operating room for repair of any internal bleeding.